Getting Started with Conduit

 2. Click Register passkey.

-3. Give the passkey a recognisable name (e.g. "MacBook Touch ID" or "YubiKey 5").
+3. Give the passkey a name that you recognize, for example "MacBook Touch ID" or "YubiKey 5".

-4. Follow the browser prompt to authenticate with your device.
+4. Obey the browser prompt to authenticate with your device.

-To sign in with a passkey, click Sign in with passkey on the sign-in page and follow your device's prompt.
-Passkeys saved in password managers (for example Bitwarden) are supported.
+To sign in with a passkey, click Sign in with passkey on the sign-in page, then obey the prompt from your device.
+Conduit supports passkeys that are saved in a password manager, for example Bitwarden.

 4. Create your first webhook